eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 Plurality has these strengths, however, as an arbitrary restriction on Approval voting.
 Choose-one is just a degenerate Approval system with objectively worse outcomes.
 I have heard some reforms argue that Approval is a "Pareto improvement" over Choose-one, in that it is never worse for any voter and sometimes strictly better.
 Approval, for one thing, completely eliminates the spoiler argument.
 If you cannot get the voters who prefer a third party to *also* check your box at no cost to themselves, then I call that a "Skill issue".

-However, when legitimacy comes into the conversation, you *have* to mention Condorcet methods--methods which attempt to elect [the candidate who would beat every other candidate in a head-to-head matchup](../approval-condorcet){:target="_blank"}.
+However, when legitimacy comes into the conversation, you *have* to mention Condorcet methods--methods which attempt to elect [the candidate who would beat every other candidate in a head-to-head matchup](../condorcet-approval){:target="_blank"}.
+I find its importance less about it *needing* to be satisfied, and more that it *cannot be violated*.

 Some recent posts by me have entered more into the Condorcet method space.
-I discussed seriously how [Approval is a "linear approximation of a Condorcet method"](../practicalapproval) more seriously, and then approached the topic with a more humorous tone in my [April Fools post where I explain that Approval is effectively the "perfect Condorcet method"](../approval-condorcet){:target="_blank"}.
+I discussed seriously how [Approval is a "linear approximation of a Condorcet method"](../practicalapproval){:target="_blank"} more seriously, and then approached the topic with a more humorous tone in my [April Fools post where I explain that Approval is effectively the "perfect Condorcet method"](../condorcet-approval){:target="_blank"}.

 My primary point is that I am in two minds about the Condorcet criterion.
 On the one hand, I find no reason that the underlying ranked Condorcet winner is truly the best candidate to govern.
 On the other hand, if you elect a candidate whom the ballots indicate would lose a head-to-head matchup against some other candidate, then that is a clear legitimacy problem: a majority of voters can point directly to the ballots and say "we prefer this other candidate to the one you elected," and that is a hard argument for the electorate to ignore.
-That's what happened in Alaska and Burlington under Ranked Choice.
+That's what happened in [Alaska](https://ranked.vote/report/us/ak/2022/08/cd){:target="_blank"} and [Burlington](https://ranked.vote/report/us/vt/btv/2009/03/mayor){:target="_blank"} under Ranked Choice.
 And that led to voter-led repeal efforts.

 I have argued extensively [against RCV specifically](../ditch-rcv){:target="_blank"} and [in reference to the Condorcet criterion in general](../condorcet-approval){:target="_blank"} that if we do not elect the Condorcet winner when you give voters a ranked ballot, you are not respecting the data we were given by the voters, and blatantly ignoring the expressed preferences of the electorate.

 For example, I think of all the Republican voters in Burlington and Alaska, under RCV, who ranked the Republican first and the moderate compromise second.
 In both cases, the voters expressed that they wanted a Republican over the eventual left-wing winner, and that they were willing to compromise with the moderate over that left-wing eventual winner.
 But by doing so, they caused the moderate to be eliminated, and then their favorite lost to the left-wing candidate in the final round.
 That data expressing compromise was *completely ignored by the system*, and those voters *directly elected their worst option*.
 That is a complete betrayal of the voters.
+And I find it not at all surprising that Republicans are skeptical of electoral reform after getting burned *twice*.

 And even when it's a [cardinal ballot](../consistentcardinal){:target="_blank"}, if the system can indicate that some candidate might beat the winner in a head-to-head matchup and yet still elect someone else, that is a legitimacy problem in the same sense: the electorate can point directly to the ballots and say "the data shows this other candidate would win head-to-head against the winner," and that is hard to ignore.
 Condorcetists often call this an issue with "One Person One Vote", as it means that the system is giving *more* weight to some voters' preferences over others'.
 Their point is often that you *must* use a Condorcet method, but I think this logic falls through in the case of a cycle.

 In those posts, I have been clear that Approval gives full and complete legitimacy to the winner in every election with a single winner.
 You can't prove it's *not* Condorcet.
+When a critic of Approval tries to create an Approval pathology, it's always based on information that would *not* be visible if it were to occur in real life.
+That has value, even if it's through the cheeky framing of "you can't prove it failed!".
+If the issue is failures, then Approval simply cannot be proven to fail in any real-world election, because any scenario that would constitute a "failure" is inherently unobservable in practice.

+Contrast this to choose-one voting, which can have similar arguments made for it.
+We have cases like the 2000 US Presidential election, which was decided by a measly 537 votes in Florida, where the spoiler Ralph Nader, who was closer ideologically to the loser Al Gore, got over *90 thousand votes*.
+That *is* a clear legitimacy failure because it's quite obvious that most of those votes would go to Gore rather than George W Bush.
+If something *like this* were to happen in Approval voting, it would be harder to convincingly argue, because all the voters who withheld approval from the "spoiled" candidate *could* have supported them at no cost.
+The blame can only really fairly be put on that spoiled candidate for being unable to convince those voters to approve them, rather than on the "spoiler" or the voters for that spoiler.

 I would even go as far to say that the fact that a Condorcet method has cycles actually makes it *less legitimate* than Approval.
 Because when a Condorcet winner does not exist, you still have to make a choice about which candidate to elect, knowing that any choice will allow some (simple) majority of voters to say they wanted someone else more.
 Since Approval never admits a cycle, I argue it's more Condorcet than Condorcet (so long as you value the legitimacy of the Condorcet criterion more than the need to be able to express a full ranked preference).